|Title:||Interdisciplinary Postdoctoral Training Program in Education Sciences|

 Related IES Projects: This university received a previous award to implement a predoctoral fellowship program within its school-wide Interdisciplinary Doctoral Training Program in Risk and Prevention at the Curry School of Education.

-Myers, S.S. & Pianta, R.C. (in press).
-Developmental Commentary: Individual and Contextual Influences on Student-Teacher Relationships and Children’s Early Problem Behaviors.
-Journal of Clinical Child & Adolescent Psychology.
+Myers, S.S. and Pianta, R.C.
+(2008).
+Developmental Commentary: Individual and Contextual Influences on Student-Teacher Relationships and Children's Early Problem Behaviors.
+Journal of Clinical Child & Adolescent Psychology, 37(3): 600–608.

 Ponitz, C.C. and Rimm-Kaufman, S.E.
 (2011).
 Contexts of Reading Instruction: Implications for Literacy Skills and Kindergarteners' Behavioral Engagement.
 Early Childhood Research Quarterly, 26(2): 157–168.